 Artificial Intelligence (AI) is a rapidly advancing field that has captured the imagination of scientists, engineers, and the general public alike.
 It refers to the development of computer systems that can perform tasks that typically require human intelligence.
 These tasks include learning, reasoning, problem-solving, perception, language understanding, and even, to some extent, creativity.
-In this article, we’ll delve into what AI is, its various forms, and how it functions.
+Now we’ll delve into what AI is, its various forms, and how it functions.

 Types of Artificial Intelligence